fChristenson/My-life-as-a-programmer/README.md

 > Also is there a way you could make a video about books or resources that we can use to improve the architecture of our project?

-> Can you make a video about JWT, OAuth and Sessions?

 > Can you make a video about how Node services talk to a C# backend and why companies would do this?

 > Can you make a video where you show the difference between juniors and seniors with a focus on testing?